 John Gething BA, BTP, MRTPI (Rtd)

-John has served as a co-opted member on the Corporation’s Audit Committee since 2010 and was appointed as a member of the Corporation with effect from 1 September 2015.
-He is a Chartered Town Planner and is a graduate of the Common Purpose Programme.
+John is a Chartered Town Planner and is a graduate of the Common Purpose Programme.
 Formerly the Business Support and Investment Manager for Stoke-on-Trent City Council, John has worked in the public sector for over thirty years.
 His experience includes master planning, community regeneration, housing renewal and leading major bids for external funding.

-He is currently Chair of EPIC (“Empowering People, Inspiring Communities”) Housing Association and a board member of Urban Vision North Staffordshire.
+He is currently Chair of EPIC (“Empowering People, Inspiring Communities”) Housing Association.

 As a former student of the Sixth Form College (2004-2006) Gemanie returned to work at the College as Quality Officer in February 2013 after completing an undergraduate degree in English and American Literatures, and a Masters in American Literature and Culture at Keele University.